copernicus-mogley/zkav.club/README.md

 - Community hype and interaction, plus audience audio/video tech support
 - Audio and video recording/livestreaming for staged presentations or panels
 - Community-powered content creation studio for interviews, podcasts, stories, and more
-- Live Localization: Transcription and translation
+- Live localization: Transcription and translation
 - Restreaming to social networks, media and chat platforms
 - Live clip editing and community contests
 - Long-format video editing and post-production